Step 2.1: Build a 4-bar Crank-Rocker

 Why is it an R-R-R dyad and not a P-P-P dyad (Pin-Joints)

 The standard kinematic-term for Pin-Joint is Revolute-Joint.
-Thus, the R-R-R dyad.
+Therefore, it is R-R-R dyad.

 Rocker in the Kinematic-Tree